aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

         - Select **Add user** and provide a name and select **Programmatic access**.
         - Select **Next: Permissions** and then select **Create group** to create a new user group.
         - Put in a **Group name** for the new group and select the policies for the group.
-            - Select the policy that was made in the step above for mediaconnect access.
+            - Select the policy that was made in the step above for CloudWatch access.
-            - Select **CloudWatchAgentServerPolicy** to provide cloudwatch access.
+            - Select **CloudWatchAgentServerPolicy** to provide CloudWatch access.
             - Select **Create group**
                 - Select **Next:Tags** the select **Next:Review**.
                 - Select **Create user**